 - Set your target audience

 Next, is knowing your audience.
 Decide on what the audience can expect from this course, the level of your course – beginner, intermediate or expert.
-This lays the foundation of your course.
+This lays the foundation for your course.
 Not only you get to set goals for the audience according to the course level but you also get an idea of what you need to do to keep up with the course improvements over the course duration.

 Knowing your audience gives you an upper hand when it comes to structuring your course content.
 For instance, your audience is newbie learners i.e. beginners in the course.
 Keeping this in mind lets you plan for the division of the course content over the duration so as to make it easier for the beginners to grasp, learn and build their craft on.